Collect data from CollectD on Linux agents in Azure Monitor

 CollectD is an open source Linux daemon that periodically collects performance metrics from applications and system level information.
 Example applications include the Java Virtual Machine (JVM), MySQL Server, and Nginx.
 This article provides information on collecting performance data from CollectD in Azure Monitor using the Log Analytics agent.

 The legacy Log Analytics agent will be deprecated by August 2024.
+After this date, Microsoft will no longer provide any support for the Log Analytics agent.
 Migrate to Azure Monitor agent before August 2024 to continue ingesting data.

 A full list of available plugins can be found at Table of Plugins.